GowthamSenthilKumarGSK/SORTING/README.md

 QuickSort Algorithm in C++

-Overview
+Description
-This C++ program implements the QuickSort algorithm to sort an array of integers.
-QuickSort is a divide-and-conquer algorithm that selects a pivot, partitions the array, and recursively sorts the subarrays.
+This project implements the Quick Sort algorithm in C++, which is a highly efficient, comparison-based sorting algorithm.
+Quick Sort works by selecting a pivot, partitioning the array around the pivot, and recursively sorting the subarrays.

+Features
+Efficient sorting for integer arrays.
+Time complexity: O(n log n) on average.
+Recursive approach.

 Files
 main.cpp: The source code implementing QuickSort and partition functions.